urschrei/pyzotero/readme.md

 Installation using `easy_install` may be successful, but is neither tested nor officially supported – pip is the preferred method.

+# Python 3 #

+Python 3.3 is currently experimentally supported: install the `python3` branch to try it.

 ## Testing ##

 Run `tests.py` in the `pyzotero` directory, or, using [Nose][7], `nosetests` from the top-level directory.